mountmike/Blooms-on-Bridge-Crystallize/README.md

 I decided to use Crystallize as a CSM/PIM platform because they had user friendly portal for the florist shop, excellent developer documentation and some great [boilerplates][4] to get started with.

+### The biggest challenges included:

+- Learning the Crystallize eco-ystem - particularly when it came to reading different `shapes` from the CMS with GraphQL.
+The boilerplate included a lot of the hardwork but reading and understanding the pre-existing code always takes some time.

+- Working with the Florist's criteria to build a checkout procedure that included address validation, programatically suggested delivery options (only to specific areas) and a calendar system for delivery dates.

+- Integrating and building onto [The Service API][2] which I also bootstrapped from a Crystallize boilerplate.
+This was my first time using serverless functions so there was an obvious learning curve.

+### The most rewarding aspects:

+- Seeing how quick and reponsive the site is thanks to Next.js & server-side rendering.
+- Teaching the florist to use the CMS/PIM system, particuarly the 'blog-like' functionality which she can now use to showcase the weddings she does for clients.
+- Sucessfully integrating Stripe payments into the checkout process with the Payment Intent API.
+Again, the boilerplate from Crystallize had done a lot of the hard yards here but it didn't work off the bat and lead to a lot of debugging.
+I found a solution however and additionally made a pull request to Crystallize's open source boilerplate with my code.

+- Using webhooks to email confirmation/receipts to customers & new order notifications to the store upon a successful orders with SendGrid.

+- Seeing the final version of my delivery/address search components in the checkout process and how they worked well to address the shop's needs.

 ## App Structure